phetsims/phet-info/doc/core-description-overview.md

 - **accessibleName:** Is like a proper name.
 Use title case, and generally no punctuation.
 Example: “Detector Probe”
 - **accessibleHelpText:** Is generally a full sentence or a complete phrase.
 Use sentence case, with punctuation.
 Example: “Move probe or jump to useful positions with keyboard shortcut.”
 - **accessibleObjectResponse:** Is generally a phrase fragment rather than a full phrase.
 Does not need sentence casing and no final punctuation is needed.
 Example: “1.07 centimeters”
-- **accessibleContextResponse:** Is genrally a phrase or sentence.
+- **accessibleContextResponse:** Is generally a phrase or sentence.
 Use sentence case, with punctuation.
 Example: "In light source path, centered in cuvette.
 Transmittance is 52.69 percent."
 - **accessibleParagraph:** Is a sentence or paragraph that contains full sentences.
 Use sentence case and appropriate punctuation.
 Example: "Transmittance is 52.96 percent."